Tinkerforge/doc/en/source/Hardware/Bricklets/UV_Light_V2.rst

 |test_connect|.

 |test_tab|
-If everything went as expected ...
-TBD.
+If everything went as expected the Brick Viewer should show UV-A and UV-B measurements as well as the UV Index.

+TODO: New screenshot with UV index!

 .. image:: /Images/Bricklets/bricklet_uv_light_v2_brickv.jpg
    :scale: 100 %